 Visual Hearing Mobility Mental Impairment Impairment Impairment Impairment Can people with this type of disability Choose an Choose an item.
 Choose an Choose an access this program? item. item. item.
-Are all activities and services accessible for people with this type of disability?
-Choose an item.
-Choose an item.
-Choose an item.
-Choose an item.
-Are documents or other communications prepared by this program accessible?
-Choose an item.
-Choose an item.
-Choose an item.
-Choose an item.
+Are all activities and services accessible Choose an Choose an item.
+Choose an Choose an for people with this type of disability? item. item. item.
+Are documents or other communications Choose an Choose an item.
+Choose an Choose an prepared by this program accessible? item. item. item.

 Part 2: Communication 1.
 Do you ever conduct outreach or provide public information Do you ever conduct outreach or provide public information to any of the following? a) The public Choose an item.
-Click here to comment. b) City employees, officials, or boards Choose an item.
+Click here to comment. b) Town employees, officials, or boards Choose an item.
 Click here to comment. c) Civic, professional, or business groups Choose an item.
 Click here to comment. d) Other: Choose an item.
 Click here to comment.
 2. Are print materials or audio-visual materials available in alternate formats?
 Choose an item.
 Please give examples.
 3. Do you have access to appropriate auxiliary aids and services for people with impaired hearing?
 Choose an item.
 If yes, please describe.
 4. Do your materials or literature about your programs and services include notice about non-discrimination and disability accommodations?
 Choose an item.
 Click here to comment.

-Pa art 3: Facilities 1.
-Are there steps or other impediments that prevent people with impaired mobility from accessing your program space?
+Part 3: Facilities Are there steps or other impediments that prevent people with impaired mobility from accessing your program space?
 Choose an item.
 Click here to comment.
 4. If restrooms are available to the public or to employees, are they ADA accessible?
 Choose an item.
 Click here to comment.
 3. Does your department regularly advertise that the location of events and services are accessible for people with disabilities?
 Choose an item.
-Click here to comment.
-5. an existing accessible facility to make them available to Choose an item.
+Click here to comment. an existing accessible facility to make them available to Choose an item.
 Click here to comment.
 6. Does the emergency preparedness plan for your facilities address the needs of individuals with disabilities?
 Choose an item.
 If yes, please describe.